disblu/guidelines/git/README.md

 ### 3.4.8 Resolving merge conflicts

-Most of the time,  git is going to be able to merge everything automatically but sometimes git needs some help.
-If the two branches you‘re trying to merge both changed the same part of the same file, git won’t be able to figure out which version to use.
+Most of the time,  Git is going to be able to merge everything automatically but sometimes Git needs some help.
+If the two branches you‘re trying to merge both changed the same part of the same file, Git won’t be able to figure out which version to use.
 When such a situation occurs, it stops right before the merge commit so that you can resolve the conflicts manually.

 ### 3.4.9 Stash